Updated: Nov 1, 2007

 No apparent difference exists in the international population with regard to the frequency or incidence of gamekeeper's thumb.

 The UCL is a 4- to 8-mm X 12- to 14-mm band that originates from the metacarpal head and inserts into the medial aspect and base of the proximal phalanx of the thumb.
-Occasionally, when the UCL is strained, it avulses the bone at its insertion and leads to a gamekeeper's fracture (see Images 1-2).
+Occasionally, when the UCL is strained, it avulses the bone at its insertion and leads to a gamekeeper's fracture, as shown in the 2 images below.

 A Stener lesion occurs when the adductor aponeurosis becomes interposed between the ruptured UCL and its site of insertion at the base of the proximal phalanx.
 Thus, the distal portion of the ligament retracts and points superficially and proximally.
 A rupture of the proper and accessory collateral ligaments must occur for this injury to happen.
 The UCL no longer contacts its area of insertion and cannot heal.
-This lesion can also be associated with a gamekeeper's fracture,3 which can be subtle or obvious (see Images 1-2).
+This lesion can also be associated with a gamekeeper's fracture,[6] which can be subtle or obvious (see the images above).
 However, a lump or mass over the ulnar aspect of the MCP joint of the thumb does not necessarily imply a fracture; it may be the result of the Stener lesion.
-(See also the eMedicine article Stener Lesion.)

 Considerable variation may be observed in the range of flexion and extension of the thumb MCP joint.
 The variation of normal joints can include ranges of motion (ROMs) from 5-115° of flexion and extension.
 In full extension, valgus laxity averages 6° and increases to an average of 12° in 15° of flexion.